 Look ahead at your diary and check you’ve got everything you need to get to the meetings you are attending.
 Nearly every week I have some requirement to travel, so I sort out my tickets in advance.
 I can either have them posted to the house so they are ready, or I collect at the station (it’s trains for me – I don’t fly much anymore).

 Equally, if you have hotels to reserve that you haven’t done yet, make that a Friday job.
-It’s cheaper and more relaxing to know that you have these arrangements already made.
+It’s cheaper and more relaxing to know that you have these arrangements already made than trying to do it the day before.

 Finally, think about what is going to stop you achieving your goals next week.
 You’ve been through your diary and your To Do list; you know what is coming up.
 Check who is on holiday.
 While you can’t predict sickness, if you know someone is already off ill then think about how not having them around is going to affect your ability to complete your work.